How to charge an electric car in public?

 Once you’ve located a public charging station, you should:

-- Monitor the session - the charge point should allow you to monitor the charging status, battery level of your EV, and the estimated time to fully charge, often via an app.
+- Monitor the session - the charge point should allow you to monitor the charging status, battery level of your electric car (or van), and the estimated time to fully charge, often via an app.

-- End the charging session - once your EV is sufficiently charged, stop the session using the controls on the charge point or the app you’re using.
+- End the charging session - once your EV is sufficiently charged, stop the session using the controls on the charge point, by swiping your debit card or the app you’re using.
 Unplug the charging cable, securely replace it, and you’re ready to go.

 How to pay for EV charging?